-This course is a direct continuation of the specialized training given previously in the Middle School and Anastasia School Talented Theme Program.
-The curriculum will concentrate on technique, style, performance, choreography, jazz, ballet, tap, modern and lyrical dance.
+This course is a direct continuation of the specialized training given previously in Dance IV.
+The curriculum will concentrate on technique, style, performance, and choreography in jazz, ballet, tap, modern and lyrical dance.
 Performances during and after school are required as a means of assessment.
 Students will responsible for missed assignments from other classes.
 Note: Performance dance will require an audition and interview by the instructor during the spring of the previous year.